US pending home sales rose 0.9 percent in June

 WASHINGTON (AP) — More Americans signed contracts to purchase homes in June compared to May, but the volume of pending sales has slipped over the past year.

-The National Association of Realtors says that its pending home sales index rose 0.9 percent last month to 106.9.
+The National Association of Realtors said Monday that its pending home sales index rose 0.9 percent last month to 106.9.
 But on a yearly basis, pending home sales have fallen 2.5 percent.

 There are signs that home-buying has stalled in recent months due to the mix of rising prices, higher mortgage rates and a dearth of sales listings.